Academic Introduction Seminars

 • Connection and networks: lessons to learn for communities about working together; mycelium

 Soil to Seed to Snack!
-Urban Agricultural Systems
+Explorations in Urban Food Systems

 The question of 'what to eat?' plagues well informed eaters from all walks of life!
 We will explore in practice together what makes an urban farm sustainable, how sustainable food is grown and what questions consumers can ask to learn more about their foods.
 We will consider and grapple with the 'right size and appropriate scale for sustainable farms, we will reflect on equity and justice issues that are at the heart of our food production systems, and we will explore alternatives.
 This class will in literal and figurative ways - 'give you a lot to chew on!'